lorin/cook-lectures-notes/README.md

 # Notes on Dr. Richard Cook's lectures on the study of cognitive work

-My personal, unofficial, incomplete notes based on watching Dr. Richard Cook's lectures on the study of cognitive work at <https://vimeo.com/showcase/6184024>.
+My personal, unofficial, incomplete notes based on watching Dr. Richard Cook's lectures on the study of cognitive work at <https://www.youtube.com/playlist?list=PLb1aZTnPf3-OEU1by77zZQQYckvXUGmNY>.

-The seventh lecture is not in the collection, but it can be found on Vimeo at https://vimeo.com/95514812.
-It is a guest lecture by [Professor Jeffrey Braithwaite](https://www.mq.edu.au/research/research-centres-groups-and-facilities/healthy-people/centres/australian-institute-of-health-innovation/our-people/our-people-chris/professor-jeffrey-braithwaite).
+The seventh lecture is a guest lecture by [Professor Jeffrey Braithwaite](https://www.mq.edu.au/research/research-centres-groups-and-facilities/healthy-people/centres/australian-institute-of-health-innovation/our-people/our-people-chris/professor-jeffrey-braithwaite).

 ## Terms